chainx-org/ChainX/README.md

 ## Introduction

 For the time being the goal of [ChainX](https://github.com/chainx-org/ChainX) is to build a cross-chain digital asset management platform on the strength of [substrate](https://github.com/paritytech/substrate) which is next-generation framework for blockchain created by [paritytech](https://github.com/paritytech).
-The long-term vision of ChainX is to evolve as a general blockchain infrastrcutre platform.
+The long-term vision of ChainX is to evolve as a general blockchain infrastructure platform.

 <p align="center">
     <a href="http://chainx.org" target="_blank">